Winter solstice, Dodds's Day, and the Weekend Editrix's DayTagged:

 So we were talking one day about how the amount of daylight would get better after the Winter Solstice, on Dec 21.
 But Doug pointed out that for night people who didn’t care about sunrise, the sunsets had already begun to get better!
 How could that be, that sunsets started to get later before the Winter Solstice?!

 The fascinating explanation is part celestial mechanics, part hobby astronomy, and part pretty pictures.
 (Oh, and some math.
 There’s always some math!)
-These factors producing the analemma conspire to create an interesting effect: while the Winter Solstice is always on Dec 21 (a fixed point of the Gregorian solar calendar, regardless of latitude), the earliest sunset is a bit before that and the latest sunrise is a bit after (depending on latitude).
+These factors producing the analemma conspire to create an interesting effect: while the Winter Solstice is always on Dec 21 (a fixed point of the Gregorian solar calendar, regardless of latitude), the earliest sunset is a bit before that and the latest sunrise is a bit after (both depending on latitude).
 It led to a series of annual emails from Doug, in which he would, each year, alert us to the day of earliest sunset.
 By now-ancient tradition among the now-ancient Cantabrigiae Symbolicae, this is known as “Dodds’s Day”.

 For the Weekend Editrix, on the other hand – well, let’s just say she’s a morning person who inexplicably-but-actually cares that the sun should rise before she does.
 So we call the day of latest sunrise, after which her mornings begin to get brighter, “Weekend Editrix’s Day”.
 (In the current epoch, it also turns out to be when the earth is nearest the sun, believe it or not.)